Objectivity's Blind-Spot: The Dunning-Kruger EffectPosted by Petr Ludwig

-- At first the students were asked to complete a test assessing their capabilities in certain areas (logic, grammar, and humor.)
+- At first, the students were asked to complete a test assessing their capabilities in certain areas (logic, grammar, and humor.)

-- After the test they were asked to assess their own levels of competence in the tested areas.
-In other words, they were asked to guess how capable they were in what they.
-Had been tested on.
+- After the test, they were asked to assess their own levels of competence in the tested areas.
+In other words, they were asked to guess how capable they were in what they had been tested on.

-- People who are the least competent people overestimate themselves the most.
-The quarter of the students with the poorest performance – having achieved an average percentile of 12 – had expected to perform at an average percentile of 62.
+- People who are the least competent overestimate themselves the most.
+The quarter of the students with the poorest performance – having achieved an average percentile of 12 – expected to perform at an average percentile of 62.